sciop-portfolio/Article-1546/Article.md

 This approach would take us O(n<sup>2</sup>) time (O(n) per cycle).

 However, this is wasting a lot of time: we are adding the same number again and again.
 Instead, we could:
 - Use a set as our container of prefixes.
 Checking if a set has an element `e` where `e == target - nums[i]` takes us O(1) time.
-Also, in a better-than-worse-case scenario, it would save us some space and time.
+Also, in a better-than-worse-case scenario, it would save us some space and time, if we have multiple prefixes that add up to the same number.
 - Instead of saving the sum of all elements that belong to our prefix, we save the sum of all that **don't belong**.
 We define an integer `sum` of all elements up to the current one, so that `sum - complement_to_the_prefix` equals `prefix`.
 If `sum - complement_to_the_prefix == target - nums[i]`, then we have found a valid subarray.
 At the end of each cycle, `sum == new_complement` without any other intervention, so we just have to add `sum` to our set, and that costs us O(1) time and O(1) space.
 ```
 sum = sum + nums[i];